FOGProject/fog-docs/docs/installation/install_fog_server.md

 ### Choosing a FOG version

 FOG has different versions available at any given time that are developed within branches of our git repository.
-The dev-branch \'dev\' version is typically a stable option since much testing still occurs before changes are committed, but not as much testing as is done for the longer-term \"stable\" version in the master branch.
+The dev-branch 'dev' version is typically a stable option since much testing still occurs before changes are committed, but not as much testing as is done for the longer-term "stable" version in the master branch.

 !!! warning Be aware that you should **not** consider switching back to the master branch without thorough consideration.
 This is due to the